aryansharma-dev/ibm/README.md

 3. Start the development server:
    - `npm start`

-The application will be available at `http://localhost:5000` and will render the EJS views defined in the `views` directory.
+The application will be available at `http://localhost:5000` and will render the EJS views defined in the `views` directory.w